AdithyaSureshUW/DQN-Simplified-Gin-Rummy/README.md

 3. Model Loss Plot
 4. Percentage of Games Won by Model

-In total, I ran the each simulation 15 times, and I have shown a sample plot for each simulation.
+In total, I ran the each simulation 15 times, and I have shown a sample plots for each simulation.

 ### DQN Simulation Evaluation